dongwhee-kim/QEC_Exercise/004_Surface_Code/README.md

 - Understand the Regular Surface Code **[1]**, a topological error correction code that uses a two-dimensional lattice of qubits to encode logical qubits.
 - Understand the **Minimum Weight Perfect Matching (MWPM)** **[2]** decoding method (approach to graph pairing)
 - It has a high error correction threshold and is considered one of the most promising techniques for large-scale, fault-tolerant quantum computing.
-- The surface code is used by the [Azure Quantum Resource Estimator](https://learn.microsoft.com/en-us/azure/quantum/overview-resources-estimator#quantum-error-correction-schemes).

 # Prerequisite
 - Read the foundational paper for the Regular Surface Code **[1]**.